Most frequent questions and answers

 Ice cubes freeze from the outside, so the center of the cube is the last to freeze.
 Ice is pure water, only H2O, so as the ice cube freezes, all of the dissolved minerals, like the hardness minerals are pushed to the center.

-Near the end of the freezing, there isn’t much water left in the center of the cube, so these minerals become very concentrated, and they form the white stuff the technical name is precipitate.
-The hardness minerals that cause the white stuff are not toxic.
+Near the end of the freezing, there isn’t much water left in the center of the cube, so these minerals become very concentrated, and they form the white residue the technical name is precipitate.
+The hardness minerals that cause the white residue are not toxic.
 Some commercial ice cubes are cored after they freeze to remove this material.
 Having posts in your ice cube tray doesn’t help as the precipitate must actually be removed by coring.

 Minerals dissolved in water tend to settle out when water is heated or are left behind when it evaporates.
 These minerals are white and accumulate in coffeepots and on showerheads and glass shower doors.
 To remove these minerals, fill the coffeepot with vinegar and let it sit overnight, or soak the showerhead overnight in a plastic bowl filled with vinegar.
 Slowly adding 1 tablespoon of muriatic acid to 1 quart of vinegar will help but is not necessary.
 Be careful not to spill this mixture.
 When you are done, carefully discard the contents of the plastic bowl down a drain, and flush the container and sink drain with plenty of water.
 NOTE: Rinse the coffeepot or showerhead thoroughly after treatment and before use.
 Pouring the excess hot liquid out of your coffeepot when you are finished with it will help somewhat in preventing this problem.
 White spots on glass shower doors are difficult to remove with vinegar because the spots dissolve very slowly.
 A better idea is to prevent the spots from forming by wiping the glass door with a damp sponge or towel after each shower.
 NOTE: Some commercial establishments use untreated water for irrigation to save on tap water.
 If this is groundwater, it may be high in minerals and if this water sprays onto your car, it can leave spots.
 Vinegar will remove them.
 Rinse with good water after using the vinegar.